[MAXST AR Series] 2. The Birth of AR

-Interestingly, the word augmented reality is not used in this paper.
+Interestingly, the word 'augmented reality' is not used in this paper.
 It explains by solving the principle that it was just perceptually overlaying virtual fixtures.
 This is because the word augmented reality has not yet been popularized.
-In fact, some early augmented reality concepts that came out before this study also use words such as Artificial Reality.
-Like artificial intelligence, it is artificial reality.
-In some ways, Artificial Reality is more touching than the word Augmented Reality.
+In fact, some early augmented reality concepts that came out before this study also use words such as 'artificial reality'.

 ▲ Drill Here - It clearly shows the use of the initial concept of AR